 Trust me when I say this: You’’ be exploring different deities from every region within India and you will do this not just via walking, but also sometimes crawling and entering into different mysterious doors/caves to find your way out or onto the next deity.

 The temple has a vibrant feel to it.
 It is colorful and has a cave feel attached.
 There is a structured stall where you can leave your slip-on/shoes.
-You will be given a token that is free of charge.
+They will give you a token that is free of charge.

 Time to Explore: 1 Hour